aiverify-foundation/aiverify/docs/using-toolkit-step-by-step/test-ai-model-and-generate-report/9-select-fairness-metrics-using-fainess-tree.md

 The _AI Verify Summary Report Template for Classification Models_ contains a decision tree component that aids users to select the most appropriate fairness metric for their use case.
+To better understand how the decision tree is used in the selection of metrics, refer to [this guide](../../how-to/use-fairness-tree.md).

 The Fairness Tree will be contextualised to your AI use case based on the definitions you provide.

 Click on **‘Open’**.